Vyral/klaus-team/_posts/2019-03-05-how-to-avoid-home-improvement-mistakes.md

 **Here are some mistakes homeowners make:**

-1. **Spending the money in the wrong places.** You want to ensure you receive a good return on your investment, but not all improvements will put money back in your pocket.
+**1. Spending the money in the wrong places.** You want to ensure you receive a good return on your investment, but not all improvements will put money back in your pocket.

-2. **Making uncommon improvements.** If your improvement isn’t exactly on most homeowners’ wishlists, it won’t do anything to make your home stand out on the market.
+**2. Making uncommon improvements.** If your improvement isn’t exactly on most homeowners’ wishlists, it won’t do anything to make your home stand out on the market.

-3. **Not calling us first.** You don’t have to be buying or selling, but planning big renovations without the advice of a professional agent is a great way to meet bad outcomes.
+**3. Not calling us first.** You don’t have to be buying or selling, but planning big renovations without the advice of a professional agent is a great way to meet bad outcomes.

 {% include pullquote.html %}